-Online shopping is an increasingly major part of Black Friday – especially in Australia, where many participating retailers are US-based online shops.
+Online shopping is an increasingly major part of Black Friday – especially in Australia, where many participating retailers are U.S-based online shops.
 This is a great chance for shoppers who don’t want to have to fight through crowds and stress to snap up a bargain before they’re all gone.
-Now, the fastest clicker is the winner when it comes to Black Friday sales in Australia.
-That’s why we have looked at the biggest deals on offer from our friends at Appliances Online – Australia’s biggest online appliance store.
-We’ll look at:

 What to look out for this Black Friday?

-Participants in Black Friday tend to be big retailers, both physical stores and online.
-The number of stores offering Black Friday sales is growing each year, so cast a wide net for the best shot at catching a bargain.
+Both big and smaller retailers participate in Black Friday sales (in stores and online), so cast a wide net for the best shot at catching a bargain.
 In terms of which products to look out for, knowing your brands and product releases can be handy to predict what might go on sale.
 The usual suspects include products that are: